A New User Management Approach for Multi-Tenant Applications

 We have two types of API services for this scenario: PurpleBox Admin APIs and Customer APIs.
 As we have explained earlier, customers should not be able to authorize PurpleBox APIs.
 We have listed two API URLs below:

-We get customer’s access token from Hosted UI configuration for customer user.
-We have decoded access token on jwt.io below:
+We get the customer’s access token from Hosted UI configuration for the customer user.
+We have decoded the access token on jwt.io below:

 We send a request to the customer API with the customer’s access token.
 We should get a response from here:

-After that, we send a request to the PurpleBox API with a customer's access token.
+After that, we send a request to the PurpleBox API with a customer’s access token.
 We should not get any responses from this API.
-We get “User is not authorized to access this resource.” error message and this is the expected behavior of our PurpleBox API with proper Multi-tenant and Lambda Authorizer logic.
+We get “User is not authorized to access this resource.” error message, which is the expected behavior of our PurpleBox API with proper Multi-tenant and Lambda Authorizer logic.